mangrovedev/mangrove-certificate/README.md

 Phone: 022-22694984

 The app provides an interface for adopting a mangrove.
 The app uses Google App Script to serve all the APIs.
+To use the app directly, use this URL: https://mangrovedev.github.io/mangrove-certificate/

 ## Embeddable Widget
 The app can be embedded in any website by using the following embed code: